SAP-samples/cloud-espm-multi-environment/README.md

 # License

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under SAP Sample Code License Agreement, except as noted otherwise in the [LICENSE](/LICENSE) file.
+This file is licensed under SAP Sample Code License Agreement, except as noted otherwise in the [LICENSE](/LICENSE) or [CREDITS](/CREDITS) file.